cisagov/parsnip/docs/syntax.md

     - Each file contains an array of objects representing the associated structures.

 ### <a name="dependency-information"></a>Dependency Information
-Dependencies are applicable to objects and switches. ## TODO: DEFINE DEPENDENCIES ## The variables in each dependency are:
+Dependencies are applicable to objects and switches.
+A dependency of an object or switch is a value that the structure depends on to be instantiated, but is not parsed by the structure itself.
+The variables in each dependency are:

 * "name": The name of dependency that allows it to be referenced within the structure
     - Must only contain upper and lower case letters, underscores, and numbers
     - May not begin with a number
     - Convention is camel case (i.e., thisIsMyValue)
-* "type": The data type of the field (primitive or structure type)
+* "type": The [data type](#data-types) of the field (basic or structure type)
 * One of:
-#TODO: Link primative types to list of possisble types.
-Fix throughout
-    - "size": If the type is primitive (i.e. it doesn't require a referenceType to a structure), then this is the size of the item in bits.
+    - "size": If the type is a basic type (i.e. it doesn't require a referenceType to a structure), then this is the size of the item in bits.
     - Combination:
-        * "refernceType": If the type requires a reference to a structure, then this is used instead of size.
+        * "referenceType": If the type requires a reference to a structure, then this is used instead of size.
         * "scope": The scope of the structure
 * "description" (optional): Description of the field
 * "notes" (optional): Additional notes about the field